MaxOrangeTabby/Faeshu/README.md

 This is the game I made for the Texas Aggie Game Developers Spring 2025 Gamejam. <br>
 It won **1st place overall** and **Best in Art** <br>

-The code here is cleaned up to removed any external assets like fonts.
+The code here is a cleaned version of the actual repo I used, it removed any external assets like fonts.